DarkIceXD/PicoLED/README.md

 # PicoLED

-This project enables you to utilize a Raspberry Pi Pico W along with a WS2812 LED strip to create various LED lighting effects.
+The PicoLED project allows you to use a Raspberry Pi Pico W in conjunction with a WS2812 LED strip to generate different LED lighting effects.

+## Getting Started

+To get started with this project, follow the steps below:

+### Flashing the Raspberry Pi Pico W

+1. Download the `led.uf2` file from the [Releases](https://github.com/DarkIceXD/PicoLED/releases) section.
-To begin, flash your Raspberry Pi Pico W with the led.uf2 file available in the releases section.
+2. Connect your Raspberry Pi Pico W to your computer via a micro USB cable while holding the Bootsel button.
+3. Flash the led.uf2 file onto the Raspberry Pi Pico W by dragging and dropping it.

-Next, connect the Raspberry Pi Pico W and the LED strip.
+### Connecting the Raspberry Pi Pico W and LED Strip

-Depending on the power requirements of the LED strip, you have two options.
-If the power draw is within the Pi Pico's capabilities, directly connect the LED strip as follows: connect 5V(LED) to VBUS(Pi Pico), GND(LED) to GND(Pi Pico), and DIN(LED) to GPIO2(Pi Pico).
+Depending on the power requirements of the LED strip, choose one of the following methods:

+#### Option 1: Powering over USB (if within Pi Pico's capabilities)

+Connect the LED strip as follows:
+- Connect `5V(LED)` to `VBUS(Pi Pico)`
+- Connect `GND(LED)` to `GND(Pi Pico)`
+- Connect `DIN(LED)` to `GPIO2(Pi Pico)`

 Power the Pi Pico using a micro USB cable.

-Alternatively, if an external power supply is needed, connect 5V(LED) to both VSYS(Pi Pico) and 5V(Power supply), GND(LED) to both GND(Pi Pico) and GND(Power supply), and DIN(LED) to GPIO2(Pi Pico).
+#### Option 2: External Power Supply (recommended)

+If an external power supply is required:
+- Connect `5V(Power supply)` to both`5V(LED)` and `VSYS(Pi Pico)`
+- Connect `GND(Power supply)` to both `GND(LED)` and `GND(Pi Pico)`
+- Connect `DIN(LED)` to `GPIO2(Pi Pico)`

 Then, turn on the power supply.

+### Connecting to the Pi Pico

+1. Once the Pi Pico powers on, search for available Wi-Fi networks on your phone.
+2. Connect to the Wi-Fi network named "PicoLED" (default network name).
+3. Use "password" as the password when prompted.

-Once the Pi Pico powers on, you can connect to the access point it creates using your phone.
-The default credentials are "PicoLED" for the network name and "password" for the password.
-After connecting, a captcha portal should open, allowing you to configure and apply various lighting effects.
+A captcha portal should open, enabling you to configure and apply various lighting effects.

+## Contributing

+Pull requests and contributions are welcome.
+For major changes, please open an issue first to discuss the proposed changes.